-All NYIT, communication arts students receive a solid conceptual grounding, hands-on instruction in the practical aspects of the discipline, and digital literacy on the latest equipment.
+All NYIT communication and media production students receive a solid conceptual grounding, handson instruction in the practical aspects of the discipline, and digital literacy on the latest equipment.
 Through this combination of learning and doing, of time-honored principles and timely applications, our students learn how to function successfully in the new, integrated world of communications.